-Each of these ‘top-three’ issues of concern can be addressed through improved integration of design for both new projects as well as the regeneration of existing areas.
+Each of these ‘top-three’ issues of concern can be addressed through better design integration for both new projects and regeneration of existing areas.

 The key is to treat all three issues as a single issue, rather than treating roads and highways, public transportation, and flood defence as distinct issues with distinct, conflicting solutions.
 In fact, there is a single simple solution that addresses all three issues.

 The concept of’shared space’ is new, but it has already proven to be a viable solution to the problem of archaic infrastructure design.
 Shared space is a design approach pioneered by Dutch road designer Hans Monderman in the 1970s that eliminates the traditional separation of vehicles and pedestrians in favour of a more integrated design.

 Zones of Residence Intelligent design and the use of well-chosen materials can help communities reclaim streets by striking a balance between vehicular and pedestrian use.
 The concept of shared space is gaining traction in the United Kingdom, thanks to the publication of Home Zones by the Department of Transport, as well as the Manual for Streets (MfS) and the recently launched MfS2.
 The concept of shared space has resulted in some spectacular successes in Europe, such as in Bohmte, Germany, and Makkinga, the Netherlands, where road signs have been removed entirely and highway infrastructure has been carefully designed to successfully influence drivers.

 When it comes to the design of shared spaces, it has been proven that the intelligent use of concrete block paving on roads encourages lower traffic speeds in densely populated areas.
 One of the findings in Manual for Streets was that using block paving instead of asphalt reduced traffic speeds in urban areas by 2.5 to 4.5 mph, giving all users more time to react.